UC-Davis-molecular-computing/scadnano-python-package/README.md

 ## Overview

-This module is used to write Python scripts outputting `.sc` files readable by [scadnano](https://scadnano.org), a web application useful for displaying and manually editing these structures.
-The purpose of this module is to help automate some of the task of creating DNA designs, as well as making large-scale changes to them that are easier to describe programmatically than to do by hand in scadnano.
+This package is used to write Python scripts outputting `.sc` files readable by [scadnano](https://scadnano.org), a web application useful for displaying and manually editing these structures.
+The purpose of this module is to help automate some of the task of creating DNA designs, as well as making large-scale changes to them that are easier to describe programmatically than to do by hand in the scadnano web interface.

 Early versions of this project didn't have well-defined versions.
 However, we will try to announce breaking changes (and possibly new features) under the [GitHub releases page](https://github.com/UC-Davis-molecular-computing/scadnano-python-package/releases).
 The version numbers in this Python library repo and the [web interface repo](https://github.com/UC-Davis-molecular-computing/scadnano/releases) won't always advance at the same time.